Oyu Tolgoi mine: Description

 The Oyu Tolgoi mine is in the South Gobi Desert of Mongolia, 80 km north of Mongolia's border with the People's Republic of China, where the mined copper is expected to be shipped.
 Oyu Tolgoi deposits contain an estimated 2.7 million tonnes of copper and 1.7 e6oz of gold.
 It also contains 1,900 tonnes of silver and 205,000 tonnes of molybdenum.
 Production began in 2013 and is scheduled to reach full capacity in 2021.
 Over the anticipated lifespan of the mine (>50 years), Oyu Tolgoi is scheduled to produce 430000 t of copper per year, an amount equal to 3% of global production.
 Oyu Tolgoi is also expected to produce 425,000 oz of gold annually, with "by-product silver and molybdenum".
 Rio Tinto intends to employ 3,000–4,000 people from Mongolia.

-In January 2022, Rio Tinto reached an agreement with the government to move the joint Oyu Tolgoi copper and gold project forward and resolve outstanding issues.
-The agreement is key for Mongolia to significantly increase its copper exports to China in 2023 and attract more investment.